CTU plan to combat child poverty

 He says harsh measures proposed by the Ministry of Social Development to force struggling parents to work will only make matters worse for children living in poverty.

-Next story in National: Repairs to fishing vessel expected to be expensive
+Next story in New Zealand: Repairs to fishing vessel expected to be expensive

 Copyright © 2012, Radio New Zealand